-May 28, 2014—In recognition of extraordinary community outreach initiatives, four APLU universities have been selected as regional recipients of the 2014 Outreach Scholarship W.K.
-Kellogg Foundation Engagement Award.
-Oregon State University, the University of New Hampshire, Purdue University, and Virginia Commonwealth University will represent their respective regions and compete for the C. Peter Magrath University Community Engagement Award that will be presented during the 127th APLU Annual Meeting Nov.
-2-4 in Orlando, FL.
-(Register here)
+In recognition of their extraordinary community outreach initiatives, four members of the Association of Public and Land-grant Universities (APLU) have been selected as regional recipients of the 2015 W.K.
+Kellogg Foundation Community Engagement Scholarship Award.
+As regional winners, San Jose State University, Texas Tech University, the University of Minnesota, and the University of New Hampshire will represent and compete for the national C. Peter Magrath Community Engagement Scholarship Award, which will be presented during the APLU Annual Meeting Nov.
+15-17 in Indianapolis, Indiana.

 Since 2006, APLU and the Engagement Scholarship Consortium, with support from the W.K.
-Kellogg Foundation, have partnered to recognize the engagement scholarship and partnerships of four-year public universities.
+Kellogg Foundation, have partnered to honor the engagement, scholarship, and partnerships of four-year public universities.
 The award recognizes programs that demonstrate how colleges and universities have redesigned their learning, discovery, and engagement missions to become even more involved with their communities.
 The national award is named for C. Peter Magrath, APLU president from 1992 to 2005.

-“This year’s Magrath Award entrants have had significant impact in communities across the nation, and the world,” said APLU President Peter McPherson.
-“The four regional award winners exemplify the broad principles of community-based outreach and engagement embraced by the public university community.
+“The Magrath Awards reward the significant impact our universities make in their communities, states, and across the nation as well as the world,” said APLU President Peter McPherson.
+“This year’s regional award winners exemplify the broad principles of community-based outreach and engagement embraced by the public university community.
 We salute each of these model programs that feature students, faculty and administrators working in their community to improve the quality of life for all.”

-A team of 31 community engagement experts judged this round of the award.
-A second team will pick the national winner following presentations at the 2014 National Engagement Scholarship Conference in October.
+A team of community engagement specialists judged this round of the award.
+A second team will pick the national winner following presentations at the 2015 National Engagement Scholarship Conference in September.